#1 Diamondback Haanjo 3$1,300.00100/100?

 - Fatbikes – High flotation.
 Simple.
 Great cargo capacity.

-Gearing is a complicated issue, open to personal preference and much tweaking.
-If it’s a bikepacking-specific bike you’re looking at, gearing will most-likely be fit-for-purpose.
+Your gearing set-up is open to personal preference.
+If it’s a new, bikepacking-specific bike you’re looking at, gearing will most-likely be fit-for-purpose.

 A gravel bike will be built for lighter loads and faster speeds.
 Adventure bikes are made to haul big loads on varied terrain at moderate speeds.